Align Page vs Align Margin in Word

 What’s the difference between aligning to a page and align margin in Word documents?

 Quite often, there’s no practical difference between ‘Align Page’ and ‘Align Margin’ in Word.

 These options appear when positioning an object on a page and other places.
 Centering an object has to be done compared to some defined ‘edge’ of a document.
 For example, the Layout options for positioning an image, shape or other object.

 Physical page edge (like Letter or A4) defined at Layout | Size.

 Margins or internal border within the physical page, defined at Layout | Margins.
 Most printers can’t print to the very edge of a sheet, the margins define where the printing can go.

 Most margin settings are equal on both sides (e.g Normal, Narrow, Moderate and Wide).
 Left/Right distance from edge are the same, as are the Top/Bottom settings.

-For all those equidistant margins there’s no practical difference between Align Page and Align Margin.
+For all those equal each side margins there’s no practical difference between Align Page and Align Margin.
 The object will be in the same place either way.